UMassCybersecurity/UMassCTF25/README.md

 Both CTFd and all challenges are hosted on GCP.
 The diagram below gives a high-level overview of how our infrastructure works:

 ## 🚀 Quickstart

+### 💻 Writing Challenges

+> [!IMPORTANT]
+> Flag Format: `UMASS{FLAG}`

+#TODO fix this up, go over info.yaml
+    Create a new directory in the appropriate category for your challenge.
+        Use the following format (challenges/[category]/[challenge name])
+            Please make sure the challenge name does not contain any underscores, capital letters, or special characters.
+        Each challenge should have the following things at the top level: an optional static folder with downloadable assets a Dockerfile/docker-compose.yaml and a config.env if dynamic (see this config.env for reference) info.yaml (see this info.yaml for reference)
+    Create a PR to merge into the dev branch.
+    Test your challenges in the CTFd dev environment.
+Create any follow up PRs as necessary to make edits to your challenge.
+    Create a PR to promote your challenge to the prod branch.

+### 🎉 Deploying Challenges

+**End to End Tests**
+Before deploying your challenge, you must validate that the automatic end to end(E2E) tests have passed.
+#TODO: say what we test, include screenshot of green check mark, include instructions for troubleshooting if they fail

+**Merging**
+#TODO PR reivew (ping someone)?
+#TODO: also put don't edit main branch and stuff in here

+### 🎮 Playtesting Challenges
+#TODO: put connection info in here

 ## 🛠️  Installation & Deployment